Bullet journal collections are one of the most fun parts of bullet journaling!

 - The last time I called… use this one for friends and relatives who live further away, to make sure you don’t go too long without checking in.
 Or adapt it to ‘last time I emailed’!

 - Favourite family/friends memories – cherish all those precious memories by logging them in a special bullet journal collection.
 This is a great way to remember to feel grateful for having loving friends and family in your life.
 This can also work really well if you have kids, just devote a special page per child and note down all those special moments and hilarious things they say!
 The PoooliPrinter I mentioned above in ‘monthly memories’ is brilliant for this too.

 - Date night ideas/ ideas for places to take the kids.
 Self explanatory really!

 - More for kids – craft ideas, activity ideas, schools info, chores schedule, milestones… the list of bullet journal collection ideas for keeping track of kids is endless!

 As well as your basic goals collection, you can create a tracker so that you have a visual representation of getting closer and closer to your goal.

-I love the example below, which represents the goal of achieving a law degree.
-There are 12 boxes to represent each term, right up until the final one when the main goal will be achieved.
+I love the example below, which represents my goal of achieving a law degree.
+There are 12 boxes to represent each term, right up until the final one when my main goal will be achieved.

-After each term is completed, the box is coloured in, and you see yourself getting closer to your dream.
+After each term is completed, I color the box in, and can see myself getting closer and closer to my ultimate goal!